What is Buy and Build?

 3. Invest in the right Industry

-The industry to a large extent determines whether the buy and build strategy would work.
-Some industries are characterized by lack of maturity and profitability, especially for short-term investments.
-The management team should pick on a lucrative sector which will grow, blossom and flourish within the short period.
+The industry, to a large extent, determines whether the buy and build strategy would work.
+Some industries are characterized by a lack of maturity and profitability, especially for short-term investments.
+The management team should pick a lucrative sector that will grow, blossom, and flourish within a short period.
 Furthermore, the platform company should be best suited for the sector in question.
 The expertise will guide the organization towards a profitable future if the industry is the right one.
 The acquired companies should, therefore, be related to the sector, which ensures fast blending and saving time and money.

 4. Achieve value from the merger

 One of the main intentions of a buy and build strategy is the addition of value.
 When smaller entities are acquired and merged into an organization, the resulting combination should be a perfect match.
 The acquired companies should complement each other and add value to the combined entity.
-For instance, merging the smaller companies should make the cost of doing business lower, reduce the operating expenses and increase the volume of profits.
-The primary focus of any business is making reasonable profits and paying their dues without difficulties.
-The expansion is also a priority but the timing and roll-out strategy matters.
+For instance, merging the smaller companies should make the cost of doing business lower, reduce the operating expenses, and increase the volume of profits.
+The primary focus of any business is to make reasonable profits and pay their dues without difficulties.
+Expansion is also a priority, but the timing and roll-out strategy matters.

 5. Prioritize customers

 Customers are an essential component of any business because they bring in sales, profits, expenses, and the establishment itself.
 The business should prioritize the welfare of its customers since, without them, there would be no business to transact.
 When making any changes to the business such as bringing in new small components through the buy and build model, the customers should be informed of such intentions in advance.